 Body painting is probably one of the most ancient forms of art.
 It has been around for thousands of years and has been a critical part of human culture.

-The art of painting our own bodies has been used to celebrate, to go to war, to hunt, to seduce and more.
-Body painting is an incredibly versatile art form that ranges from using decorative paints to create designs on our bodies, to more modern body art forms like tattoos.
+The art of painting our own bodies has been used to celebrate, go to war, hunt, seduce, and more.
+Body painting is an incredibly versatile art form that ranges from using decorative body paints to create designs on our bodies, to more modern body art forms like tattoos.

-We will use this blog post to talk about the different forms of body art and answer some common questions regarding this art form.
+We will use this blog post to talk about the different forms of body paint and answer some common questions regarding this art form.

-Later on body painting was also used to enhance once beauty, adding more makeup style decorations to the body.
-It has also been linked to religious ceremonies and other forms of celebrations in which the paint was used as way to connect the human body with the gods or deities.
+Later on, body painting was also used to enhance one's beauty, adding more makeup-style decorations to the body.
+It has also been linked to religious ceremonies and other forms of celebrations in which the paint was used as a way to connect the human body with the gods or deities.

 Clean the Skin

 The first step is to clean the skin.
 Ask the model to take a shower and use a gentle soap to clean their skin.
-You dot want them to exfoliate or do any other abrasive style treatments before getting painted.
-Just a quick shower to remove dirt and oils form the skin.
+You don't want them to exfoliate or do any other abrasive style treatments before getting painted.
+Just a quick shower to remove dirt and oils from the skin.

 Once clean, just towel dry and do not apply any lotion, oil, bug spray, sunblock, etc, since those products can interfere with how the paint sticks to the skin.